Feature

 The strongest positives and the most pressing concerns for each business, pulled directly from the financial data.

 Every score card is generated from XBRL data in SEC filings.
-Revenue, margins, free cash flow, debt ratios, share dilution, return on capital — all sourced directly from the company's own regulatory disclosures.
-No analyst opinions.
-No crowd sentiment.
-Just the numbers the business itself reported.
+Revenue growth, margins, free cash flow, debt ratios, dilution, return on invested capital, accruals quality, and volatility — all sourced directly from the company's own regulatory disclosures.
+The valuation layers then compare those fundamentals against the current market price using peer multiples, growth-adjusted ratios, and Monte Carlo fair value modeling.

 That means you can compare two companies and know the analysis was built on the same foundation, using the same methodology, on the same timeline.